jwbowles/airset/web-slider/README.md

 Simple example of:

-*   ...a mobile web-app that contains slider bars...
+*   ...a mobile web-app that contains a slider bar...
 *   ...that communicates to a Python program via WebSockets...
-*   ...that sends bits over SPI.
+*   ...that adjusts an LED bar-graph.

 Setup
 -----